Google Algorithm Updates History

 Table of Contents

-Google algorithms are updated frequently to guarantee that users receive the best search results.
-These updates have made Google a preferred search engine, as Google puts their users first.
+Google does these updates frequently to guarantee that users receive the best search results.
+These updates have made Google a preferred search engine, as Google puts its users first.

-Web admins and search engine optimization (SEO) professionals need to stay up-to-date on the latest changes.
+Web admins and search engine optimization (SEO) professionals must stay updated on the latest changes.

 What Are Google Algorithms?

-By obtaining information from its search index, Google’s algorithms, a sophisticated system, quickly return the most pertinent results for a query.
+By obtaining information from its search index, Google’s sophisticated algorithms quickly return the most pertinent results for a query.

 The search engine uses various algorithms and ranking factors to rank websites on its search engine results pages (SERPs) according to relevance.